The Best Dog Food For Feeding Your Dog

 Step-by-step recipes, cooked vs. raw, which supplements dogs need to prevent dangerous deficiencies – for example, don't feed meat without adding bone meal (fully explained in Chapter 1), which foods you SHOULDN'T feed your dog, how often to feed, and more.

 It's not rocket science.
 But it's not as simple as just whipping up a batch of beef stew for your family and ladling out a portion for your dog.

 Most dog owners have chosen a brand of kibble or canned food because they were told (often by their vet, who happens to sell it) that it was the best – when in fact it's one of the worst.

-Obviously none of this is good for your dog, but sadly, it's typical of the sorry state of health care information for dogs today – and not just about feeding.
+Sadly, this story is typical of the sorry state of health care information about dogs today – and not just about feeding.
 In my 11-Step Dog Health Program (see below), feeding is just one of the 11 things.

-If you're truly interested in the best care for your dog, you need to get ALL 11 things right.
+If you're truly interested in the best care for your dog – and I know you are, or you wouldn't be reading this page – you want to get all 11 things right.

 It's important to understand how interrelated many health issues really are.
 Feeding your dog healthy food is a big piece of the health care puzzle, but it's only one piece.
 What are some of the other pieces?
 Well... let me tell you what's in my book.

 How to prepare healthy meals.
 The best dog food brands (in case you decide to feed some dry kibble).
 Getting only the right vaccinations (not the ones that are either useless or risky).
 Preventing fleas, ticks, and heartworm.
 Healing or improving current health issues.
 Avoiding known causes of diseases and shortened lifespan.
 Even reducing stress in your dog's life has a health-promoting effect, and you'd be amazed at what a dog perceives as stressful.

 Those are among the things I write about in 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.